aciccarello/ciccarello.me/_posts/recipes/2021-01-25-butternut-squash-apple-pizza.md

 {% endrecipe-ingredients %}

 {% recipe-directions %}
-1. Preheat the oven to 450°F. Grease a baking sheet.
+1. Preheat the oven to {% recipe-temp 450 %}.
+Grease a baking sheet.
 1. Heat the 1 tablespoon of olive oil in a medium skillet over high heat.
 When the oil shimmers, add the shallots and cook until fragrant, 2 to 3 minutes.
 Remove the skillet from the heat.
 1. On a lightly floured work surface, roll out the dough to a ¼-inch thickness.
 1. Carefully transfer the dough to the prepared baking sheet.